Kiarasinghh/cse15l-lab-reports/LabReport3.md

 	efficient for those needing legal services.
 No longer will a woman desperate for a protective order, for example, have to run all over
 ```
+This code searches for the word "legal" including "Legal" "LEGAL" and any other spellings as it is not case sensitive in the 5_Legal_Groups.txt file.

 Example 2:

 ```